 About The Agora Museum – Athens

-Originally constructed in the mid-second century BC, the Stoa of Attalos – once a popular shopping precinct and meeting place – is named after the king who built it, Attalos II of Pergamum.
+The Agora Museum displays finds and artefacts from the site of the Ancient Agora of Athens, in Greece.
+The museum is also located within the reconstructed ancient Stoa of Attalos.
+Originally constructed in the mid-2nd century BC, the Stoa of Attalos – once a popular shopping precinct and meeting place – is named after the king who built it, Attalos II of Pergamum.

 For those visiting the Ancient Agora of Athens, the Agora Museum is a good starting point to make sense of the ruins with models of how the site would once have looked.